Skip to Main Content

 What to Know About Theft Charges in New Jersey

 Theft is a property crime, potentially a very serious property crime depending on the specific circumstances of the case.
 Theft in New Jersey is prosecuted under N.J.S.A.
 2C:20-3 and related provisions of Title 2C.
 A person commits theft if they unlawfully take, exercise control over, or transfer property belonging to another with the intent to deprive the owner of it.
 Theft includes both physical property and intangible items such as services, utilities, or even public benefits.
-Here are some specific things to know about the criminal theft laws in New Jersey:

 • Common Theft Offenses: Theft charges in New Jersey include shoplifting, theft by deception, theft of services, and theft by unlawful taking.
 Notably, our state has a specific statute for shoplifting (N.J.S.A.
 2C:20-11).
 Theft by deception involves obtaining property by lying or misleading another.
 Theft of services occurs when a person uses or benefits from services without paying, such as utilities or transportation.